-What is Compound Governance Token?
+What Is Compound Governance Token?

-COMP is the native governance token of the Compound Protocol, which is powered by incentivizing its users to use the platform's services to receive it as a reward, allowing them to participate in the decision-making process that decides the platform's future.
+Compound Governance Token (COMP) is the native governance token of the Compound Protocol, which is powered by incentivizing its users to use the platform’s services to receive it as a reward, allowing them to participate in the decision-making process that decides the platform’s future.

-Compound is a Decentralized Finance (DeFi) protocol founded by Robert Leshner and Geoffrey Hayes back in 2018.
+Compound Governance Token is a Decentralized Finance (DeFi) protocol founded by Robert Leshner and Geoffrey Hayes back in 2018.
 The project raised $8.2 million in funding from venture capital firms and an additional $25 million in 2019 in a funding round that saw new investors join in.

 The project quickly became one of the most influential protocols in the development of the DeFi movement and the gaining traction it experienced in 2020, closing the gap between consumers and digital finance by removing the need for intermediaries.
 This change created a new level of accessibility.